amanali1896/Calculator_HTML_CSS_JS/README.md

 # Calculator_HTML_CSS_JS
-This is a simple calculator created as my hobby project.
+This is a simple calculator developed as a hobby project.